fititnt/mydata-sdk/README.md

 # MyData SDK Components
 This is a part of MyData-SDK implementation of MyData Architecture.

+> **See the Reference implementation of MyData Architecture Framework 2.0 at <https://github.com/mydata-sdk/mydata-sdk>**

 Components are split to their own folders

 - [ MyData Account ](/Account/)